dltuananh123/Resort-Quote-Generator/README.md

 - **Mobile-Optimized Layout**: Input form displays above quote preview on mobile devices for better usability
 - **Localized for Vietnamese**: Full support for Vietnamese language and currency formatting
 - **Thousands Separators**: Automatic formatting of price fields for better readability
+- **Multi-language Support**: Switch between English and Vietnamese with a simple language selector
 - **Performance Monitoring**: Integrated with Vercel Speed Insights for real-time performance analytics
 - **Browser Extension Compatible**: Special handling to prevent hydration errors with Grammarly and similar extensions
 - **Export Options**: Generate high-quality PNG and PDF versions of quotes